Qualified acceptance in practice (Part 1)

 Why is this seemingly helpful process of qualified acceptance rarely used?

 The first reason usually cited is the fact that an application by all heirs is required in order to select qualified acceptance.
-When there are several heirs and one of them chooses renunciation or unconditional acceptance, then qualified acceptance cannot be selected.
+When there are several heirs and one of them chooses unconditional acceptance, then qualified acceptance cannot be selected by the other heirs.

 Next, for taxation purposes, the special taxation method of “deemed capital gains tax” also becomes a large burden to the heir.
 “Deemed capital gains tax” is a provision where the assets within the estate that may generate profit from an increase in value, such as real property and stocks, are deemed to have been transferred as of the time that the inheritance process commences and capital gains tax is taxed against them.
 In other words, the tax that would normally be assessed upon the future disposal of the inherited assets in the case of unconditional acceptance is instead assessed earlier.
 For this tax, the heir must file a tax return concerning the decedent’s assets (called a quasi-final return) in advance, within 4 months of the day after becoming aware of the commencement of the inheritance process.